Eyevinn/mp4ff/README.md

     This tool has been extended to support generation of segments with multiple tracks as well as reading and writing `mdat` in lazy mode
 4. `multitrack` parses a fragmented file with multiple tracks
+5. `decrypt-cenc` decrypts a segmented mp4 file encrypted in `cenc` mode

 ## Stability
 The APIs should be fairly stable, but minor non-backwards-compatible changes may happen until version 1.